 [GE111] Geology of National Parks U.S. national parks and monuments will provide the focus for an introduction to basic geologic processes, including plate tectonics, geologic time, weathering and erosion, volcanism, earthquakes, caverns, shorelines, and the rock cycle.
 After an introduction to the regional geology of the United States, the focus will shift to the parks and monuments within these regions.
 Students will become aware of aspects of physical and historical geology, regional geography, environmental issues, the aesthetics of nature, and the interactive processes that have shaped the country.
 A field trip to Acadia National Park is included.
 Lecture only.
 Three credit hours.
 N.

 [GE242] Hydrogeology Examines the fundamental principles of hydrogeology and introduces geophysical techniques (surface and borehole) used to investigate flow through the subsurface.
 Designed to provide the tools necessary to understand and characterize groundwater systems.
 Topics include the hydraulic properties of rocks, aquifer storage and subsidence, flow potential, analysis of pumping tests conducted in water wells, and interpretation of geophysical field data.
 Includes lecture, homework from textbook, oral presentation, and analysis of a variety of geophysical logs.
-Previously listed as Geology 297 (Jan Plan 2014 and 2015).
-Prerequisite: Geology 141 or 146, and Mathematics 121, 122, or 161.
+Prerequisite: Geology 122, 123, 125, 141, or 146 and Mathematics 121, 122, or 161.
 Three credit hours.

 GE279j Geology of Bermuda Students will learn how the island of Bermuda, subjected to a variety of geologic processes, has evolved over the past two million years.
 They will be exposed to the scientific method and how geologists study the Earth, its materials, and its processes.
 During field and laboratory observations, students will investigate how organisms, including humans, and sedimentary processes have shaped Bermuda; how sediment is formed, moved, consolidated, and lithified; and the interrelationships between geology and biology.
 They will gain an appreciation of the complexities of living on an island and the anthropogenic impacts on a fragile ecosystem.
 Cost in 2018: $2,700.
 Prerequisite: Geology 122, 123, 125, 141, 142, or 146.
 Three credit hours.
 N, Lb.
 Rueger

 [GE332] Igneous and Metamorphic Petrology Teaches students to identify igneous and metamorphic rocks and to understand the physical and chemical processes responsible for their formation.
 Students learn how to use and evaluate a variety of data sets, and they develop skills using a petrographic microscope and the scanning electron microscope (SEM).
 They also develop interpersonal, critical-thinking, and communication skills that enable them to discuss petrologic processes in the broader geologic context of tectonic setting.
 Prerequisite: Geology 225.
 Four credit hours.

-GE483j Senior Honors Project A culminating, research-intensive experience in which students engage in an original project with the expectation that results will be of significantly high caliber to warrant publication after review by committee.
+[GE483] Senior Honors Project A culminating, research-intensive experience in which students engage in an original project with the expectation that results will be of significantly high caliber to warrant publication after review by committee.
 The final written report will be in a selected journal format, and project results will be presented formally in a professional context.
 Students should consult with major advisors during their junior year to learn about on-campus and off-campus opportunities and experiences that can be used in preparation for undertaking an honors program.
 Prerequisite: Permission of the instructor.
 Three or four credit hours.
-Faculty

 GE491f, 492s Independent Study Independent research experience supervised by a faculty member.
 Research projects earning three or more credit hours over one or more semesters require a final written report and a formal presentation in a professional setting.
 Prerequisite: Permission of the instructor.
 One to four credit hours.
 Faculty